gottacatchenall/ms_sampling_effort/manuscript.md

 observed due to finite sampling capacity, and instead we must impute  the true metaweb of interactions given a set of samples [@Strydom2021RoaPre].

-In this manuscript we seek to explore the relationship between total sampling effort (the total count of all individuals of all species seen) and false-negative rate.
+In this we explore the relationship between total sampling effort (the total count of all individuals of all species seen) and false-negative rate.
 In so doing, we demonstrate that realized false-negative rate is directly related to species relative abundance.
 Further we suggest that